Class struggle: Landlessness and debt

-Enlightenment-era historian Edward Gibbon might have agreed with this narrative of Roman class conflict.
-In the third volume of The History of the Decline and Fall of the Roman Empire, he relates the origins of the struggle:[T]he plebeians of Rome [...] had been oppressed from the earliest times by the weight of debt and usury; and the husbandman, during the term of his military service, was obliged to abandon the cultivation of his farm.
+Historian Edward Gibbon also chronicled Roman class conflict.
+In the third volume of The History of the Decline and Fall of the Roman Empire, he relates the origins of the conflict:

+[T]he plebeians of Rome [...] had been oppressed from the earliest times by the weight of debt and usury; and the husbandman, during the term of his military service, was obliged to abandon the cultivation of his farm.
 The lands of Italy which had been originally divided among the families of free and indigent proprietors, were insensibly purchased or usurped by the avarice of the nobles; and in the age which preceded the fall of the republic, it was computed that only two thousand citizens were possessed of an independent substance.

-Hegel similarly states that the 'severity of the patricians their creditors, the debts due to whom they had to discharge by slave-work, drove the plebs to revolts.'
-Gibbon also explains how Augustus facilitated this class conflict by pacifying the plebs with actual bread and circuses.
+Hegel similarly states that the "severity of the patricians their creditors, the debts due to whom they had to discharge by slave-work, drove the plebeians to revolts."
+Gibbon explains how Augustus sought to pacify the plebeians with bread and circuses.

-The economist Adam Smith noted that the poor freeman's lack of land provided a major impetus for Roman colonisation, as a way to relieve class tensions at home between the rich and the landless poor.
-Hegel described the same phenomenon happening in the impetus to Greek colonisation.
+The economist Adam Smith noted that the poor freeman's lack of land was a driving force for Roman colonisation, as a way to relieve class tensions at home between the rich and the landless poor.
+Hegel described the same phenomenon as being the impetus to Greek colonisation.